 Raleigh, N.C., September 2014 – October 2015

-– Researched potential patrons and wrote social media and traditional message strategies to draw new audiences into the research room.
+- Created social media and traditional message strategies for the Archive’s outreach to new audiences.

 North Carolina Museum of History